Validator

 The following restrictions will produce a warning that is returned by the validation procedure.

-- Too similar names - When two option names are very similar (e.g., if they differ by a single character in a five-character name), this may be a development mistake, or worse, it can become a source of headaches for end-users.
-Hence, the validator tries to find names that closely match a given name using the same algorithm employed by the parser in name suggestions, only a little stricter to avoid false positives.
+- Too similar names — When two option names are very similar (e.g., if they differ by a single character in a five-character name), this could be a development mistake or, worse, it can become a source of headaches for end-users.
+Hence, when the similarity threshold flag is enabled, the validator tries to find names that closely match a given name using the Gestalt algorithm.

-- Mixed naming convention - When a name slot contains names with different naming conventions (e.g., all-uppercase vs all-lowercase, or single-dash vs double-dash), this may be a sign of code review negligence, or worse, it can make it hard for end-users to reason about your application.
+- Mixed naming convention — When a name slot contains names with different naming conventions (e.g., all uppercase vs all lowercase), this could be a sign of code review neglect or, worse, it can make reasoning about your application difficult.
 Thus, the validator tries to find names within a slot that contain mixed naming patterns.

-- Variadic option with cluster letter - A variadic option that declares cluster letters must always be the last option in a cluster argument.
-This includes subcommands, array-valued options and function options with a variable parameter count.
-This might not be the intended behavior and if so, you should consider alternatives.
+- Variadic option with cluster letter — A variadic option that declares cluster letters must always be the last option in a cluster argument.
+This includes subcommands, array options and function options with a variable parameter count.
+This might not be the intended behavior and, if so, you should consider alternatives.

 Footnotes